In Python, self refers to the class object itself.

 Self Is Not a Reserved Keyword in Python

 Notice that self is not a reserved keyword in Python.
 You could use any name you like instead as long as there’s one.

-For instance, let’s change the implementation of the Fruit class you saw earlier.
-This time, let’s use the word this to refer to the instance itself instead of using self:
+For instance, let’s change the implementation of the Fruit class from earlier sections.
+This time, let’s use the name this instead of self:

 class Fruit: def __init__(this, name, color): this.name = name this.color = color def info(this): print(this.color, this.name) banana = Fruit("Banana", "Yellow") apple = Fruit("Apple", "Red")

-This implementation now works the exact same way as the one that used self.
+This code works the exact same way as the one that used self.

-However, self is so commonly used among Python developers that it is advisable not to use anything else.
-In fact, you are unlikely to encounter anything else than self when working with classes in Python.
+But because self is so commonly used among Python developers, it’s advisable not to use anything else.
+You are unlikely to encounter anything else than self when working with classes in Python.

 Today you learned what self does in a Python class.